informatics-isi-edu/chaise/docs/dev-docs/e2e-test.md

 - **Jasmine**: the way in which the automation tests are written
 - **NPM**: to install necessary NodeJS packages
 - **SauceLabs**: platform for executing E2E tests and record (in video) the testing results by Travis CI
-- **Travis CI**: to test automatically every time code is pushed to Github repo
+- **Github workflow**: to do continuous integration (CI) by automatically testing every time code is pushed to Github repo
 - **Makefile**: to invoke NPM to install packages necessary for running tests and invoke Protractor (which will run the tests).
 - **ErmrestDataUtils**: tool created in house for catalog/schema creation and seeding data ([Found here](https://github.com/informatics-isi-edu/ErmrestDataUtils))